 The below-given benefits are the most enticing reasons for people to consider opening a Sukanya Samriddhi Account with Corporation Bank.

 High-interest rate: One of the major benefits of this scheme is the high Corporation Bank Sukanya Samriddhi Yojana interest rate.
-As of 2020-21, an interest rate of 7.6% per annum is provided by Corporation Bank on SSY account.
+As of the current quarter, an interest rate of 7.6% per annum is provided by Corporation Bank on SSY account.

 Compounding Benefit: The amount keeps earning compound interest at the rates mentioned in the scheme if not withdrawn even after the maturity period of 21 years.